hernanrazo/LDA-tweet-classification/README.md

 Code Explanation
 ---

 The `get_data.py` file is a script that can be used to create a dataset by retrieve tweets from various twitter users.
 For this specific example, I loaded my twitter API credentials onto a seperate file called `cred.py`.
 Custom twitter credentials will be needed if you decide to run this code for your purposes.
 Data is aggregated onto a .csv file.
+For later classification, I added a `relevant` column that was either a 1 or 0 depending if the tweet was relevant to the topics I wanted to classify for.
+Irrelevant tweets usually were short replies between users.

 In my implimitation, the `script.py` file cleans the data and runs LDA.
 The `csv_to_words()` function grabs each row in the csv file and parses the raw data into a usable format.
 The `remove_stopwords()` function removes stopwords.
 The `get_bigrams()` function converts the cleaned data into bigrams where commonly paired words are put together and treated as one.